 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where raberite typically forms.
+Look in hydrothermal veins country, the host setting where raberite typically forms.
 If you start seeing lorandite, realgar, orpiment in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.